Arm-Examples/CMSIS-Stream_SDS_Demo/README.md

 ### Displaying the results

-Execute following commands to generate a plot of the recorded signals.
+Execute the following commands to generate a plot of the recorded signals.

 #### The filtered audio